GarethPark/GKPTriggerFramework/README.md

 Salesforce Trigger Framework to provide the following capabilities

-The Handler class provides a structured way to encapsulate the logic for handling  trigger events, while the Trigger delegates the execution of this logic to the handler class.
-This separation of concerns makes the trigger logic easier to manage and update, especially as the application grows in complexity.

 TriggerFactory creates an instance of the appropriate dispatcher based the object type of the trigger.
 This is done via creating a new instance based on object type.
 ITriggerDispatcher interface defines the contract of a dispatcher

 TriggerFactory execute method routes to the appropriate method on the dispatcher